coverclock/com-diag-hazer/DISPLAY.md

     ROV     0:  1094 (    0)                                               DGNSS

-ROV shows information about the Ublox device operating in rover modes.
+ROV shows information about the u-blox device operating in rover modes.
 In rover (mobile) mode, it shows what RTCM message was last received and from whom.